Museum

 Iron-making process

 Nearby is Abraham Darby's original Old Furnace, a revolutionary water-powered blast furnace where you can delve into the innovative techniques used to transform raw materials into iron.
-Interactive exhibits showcase the iron-making process, from the extraction of ore to the casting of finished products.

 A part of Ironbridge

-Coalbrookdale Museum of Iron is one of ten museum sites within the Ironbridge Gorge World UNESCO Heritage Site telling the story of the birthplace of the Industrial Revolution.
+Coalbrookdale Museum of Iron is one of multiple museum sites within the Ironbridge Gorge World UNESCO Heritage Site telling the story of the birthplace of the Industrial Revolution.
 Other nearby Ironbridge attractions include the Museum of the Gorge and Darby Houses and Enginuity.

 Visitor information